 Initiated and led by Derek Hoeferlin in 2011, Deltas + Watersheds is a multi-year research effort that investigates complex issues of water management in relation to design.

 USFWS released a report discussing their priorities around the Gulf region.
 It includes several Great Waters, including some beyond the Gulf Coast like the Upper Mississippi.

 The Mississippi River is the highway to the vast central portion of the United States.
 Many of the commodities and goods produced in the heartland of the United States are brought to world markets via the Mississippi River to the Gulf of Mexico and beyond to the world economies.
 This report was authored by Timothy P. Ryan, Ph.D.

-This report, drafted by the U.S. Fish and Wildlife Service responds to the Director's request that the Division of Habitat and Resource Conservation prepare a compilation of examples and issue discussions of policy conflicts and obstacles that hinder large-scale wetland restoration nationwide.
+This report drafted by the U.S. Fish and Wildlife Service responds to the director's request that the Division of Habitat and Resource Conservation prepares a compilation of examples and issue discussions of policy conflicts and obstacles that hinder large-scale wetland restoration nationwide.

 How the Emerging Restoration Economy Offers New and Expanded Opportunities for Gulf Coast Businesses and Communities.
 This report was written by The Nature Conservancy and Oxfam America.

 The purpose of this report published by Restore America's Estuaries was created to educate habitat restoration professionals, policy makers and the public on the impacts climate change will have on coastal habitats and the possible role habitat restoration could play in mitigating those impacts.

 The National Round Table on the Environment and the Economy has been studying and reporting on the economic risks and opportunities of climate change for Canada.
 Our Climate Prosperity program is advancing understanding of how and where climate change will impact our environment and economy and what we can do about it.